slyshykO/piecemealpl/README.md

 - [Win32Window](./win32_window) Create empty Win32 window.
 - [Win32Button](./win32_button) Create Win32 window with one button.

+# Abstractions cost
+- [ProxyCallBaseline](./proxycall_baseline) 10 functions with single argument.
+Each of them called.
+- [ProxyCall](./proxycall) 10 wrapper functions which pass single constant argument to 10 underlying functions defnied same was as in the ProxyCallBaseline.
+Estimate usage of the abstraction.

 # Results

 The 0 or negative numbers mean that I cannot reliably measure or guess that size.